 There is a lack of access to finances as banks are tightening up on loans today.

-Applying For Grants When Lack Of Finance Hits Your Business
+Applying For Grants When Lack Of Access to Finance Hits Your Business

 A grant is a way that some people or the government funds your ideas and projects to provide public services and stimulate the economy.
 Most types of grants, unlike loans, are sources of free money that generally do not have to be repaid.